Stabilizing the free spectral range of a large ring laser: Setup

 To stabilize the perimeter of the ring laser cavity, the piezo is steered according to one of two parameters detected at the left-hand side of Fig.~\ref{fig:setup}.
 The light is either coupled into a fiber, which is then used to perform an \textit{absolute~frequency~lock}, or it is detected by a \SI{400}{\mega \hertz} bandwidth avalanche photodetector (APD) for a \textit{phase~lock} of the FSR.
+Drifts of the FSR occur on the timescale of a minute, thus the locking bandwidth can be very slow.
+It is limited by the bandwidth of the piezo and, for the absolute frequency lock, by the update rate of \SI{0.25}{\hertz}.